intel/driving-data-collection-reference-kit/README.md

 #### Typical Setup

-A typical system implemented with these guidelines and sooftware would look like this :
+A typical system implemented with these guidelines and software would look like this :

 ### Software